Tabletop Library

 Construction Update: We’re Taking Shape!

 Our construction permit was approved last month, and things are moving.
 Electrical is being installed, and our custom, reclaimed redwood gaming tables (yes—the perfectly sized ones!) are built.
-We’re still pacing toward a February 2026 opening and can’t wait to welcome you.
+We’re still pacing toward a spring 2026 opening and can’t wait to welcome you.

 Give the Gift of Membership